dasmiq/cs6200-relevance/README.md

 TLDR: In this assignment, you will choose three topics represented in the _Chronicling America_ collection of historic newspapers and record the text of passages relevant to those topics in the file `topics.xml`.

+Since this is the first homework, please include your name in the README.md file you submit, so that we can map GitHub user names to the class roster.

 As we discussed in class, the most common way to evaluate ad hoc information retrieval systems is to create *test collections*, as in the [Text Retrieval Conferences (TREC)](https://trec.nist.gov/) run by the US [National Institute of Standards and Technology](https://www.nist.gov/).
 These consist of a set of information needs, called *topics*.
 Each topic contains a brief query (the **title**) and longer natural language query (the **description**) and an even longer **narrative** that explains what the user was looking for an what kinds of information count as relevant or not for that information need.

 Here is one example TREC topic: